Research: Benchmarking & Scenario Analysis:

 A respected management practice, closely associated with Total Quality Management practices and Organizational Excellence.
-Its advocates regard it as essential for organizational improvement, but its critics hold it to be a-theoretical as its success is incapable of prior determination.
+Its advocates regard it as essential for organizational improvement, but its critics held it to be a-theoretical as its success was incapable of prior determination.

 Access the PhD Thesis 'A Theory of Benchmarking' and the following refereed publications:

 Moriarty, J. P. & Smallman, C. (2009) En Route to a Theory of Benchmarking.
 Benchmarking: An International Journal, 16, 484-503.

 Moriarty, J.P.
 (2011) A Theory of Benchmarking.
 Benchmarking: An International Journal, 18 (4) pp.588 - 611

 Benchmarking Lecture to MBA & Undergraduates at Victoria University of Wellington

 Similarly, Scenario Analysis was another popular, but a-theoretical, management practice.
 Although the future cannot be determined with certainty, plausible and justifiable future states of affairs can be advanced if attention is paid to a set of theoretical principals - similar to those governing Benchmarking.
 These principals were published in JOST - using Tourism as a management exemplar.